-We are talking about urinary incontinence in dogs.
-In this Vet Minute, Revival’s Director of Veterinary Services Dr. Marty Greer talks about what to do if your dog is incontinent.
+Why does my dog leak urine?
+In this Vet Minute, Revival’s Director of Veterinary Services Dr. Marty Greer talks about about urinary incontinence in dogs, spay incontinence and what to do if your dog is incontinent.

 Dog Incontinence Causes